Laurel Lance (Arrowverse): Character death, "Multiverse" and return

-Multiverse, return to Arrow and character redemption

-In May 2016, Cassidy appeared as Laurel Lance's Earth-2 doppelgänger known as Black Siren on The Flash, which had already introduced the concept of multiverse in its then-ongoing second season.
+In May 2016, Cassidy appeared as Laurel Lance's Earth-2 doppelgänger known as Black Siren on The Flash, which had already introduced the concept of "Multiverse" in its then-ongoing second season.
 The alias "Black Siren" serves as a callback to the Justice Guild of America member from the Justice League animated series who herself was based on the Golden Age Black Canary.
 In July 2016, Cassidy was promoted to a series regular across all Arrowverse shows, as part of a special contract that allowed actors to recur on multiple shows simultaneously, previously signed by fellow actors Wentworth Miller and John Barrowman.
 In March 2017, it was announced that the actress would return to Arrow full-time for its sixth season and portray the Earth-2 Laurel.
 Towards the end of Arrow season seven, Earth-2 Laurel eventually finds redemption and takes up the mantle of Black Canary.
 Regarding the character's new costume in season eight, Cassidy stated in an interview, "It really truly feels like the Black Canary.
 It feels like Laurel Lance.
 It feels almost truer to the comic book than we've seen, and I think that's really cool.
 I wish I had it sooner".